-As program manager at the CITRIS Foundry innovation incubator, Kira Gardner supports teams and individuals pursuing technical innovation for a broad range of high-impact challenges.
+As Program Director at the CITRIS Foundry innovation incubator, Kira Gardner supports teams and individuals pursuing technical innovation for a broad range of high-impact challenges.
 Prior to joining CITRIS, Gardner was the project manager and senior scientist at Sepion Technologies, a Cyclotron Road advanced materials start-up, where she honed her expertise in next-generation lithium batteries technology, grant writing, and fundraising.

 She earned her MSc. in Materials Science and Engineering from Stanford University, where she researched up-scalable thin-film solar cells as a Roger Van Overstaeten Scholar, and served as design coach for industry partners at Stanford’s Institute of Design (The d.school).
-While earning her BSc. in Physics at UC Santa Barbara, Gardner researched nano-sensors at the California Nanosystems Institute (CNSI). one of four Governor Gray Davis Institutes for Science and Innovation, including CITRIS and the Banatao Institute.
+While earning her BSc. in Physics at UC Santa Barbara, Gardner researched nano-sensors at the California Nanosystems Institute (CNSI), one of four Governor Gray Davis Institutes for Science and Innovation which includes CITRIS and the Banatao Institute.